-- Add coolant/bleed the cooling system. - " If the coolant in the compensating tank is not at the required level, but the tank is not empty:
+- Add coolant/bleed the cooling system. - If the coolant in the compensating tank is not at the required level, but the tank is not empty: - Correct the coolant level in the compensating tank. (🕮 p.
+243)

 17.2 Correcting the coolant level in the compensating tank